aubricot/computer_vision_with_eol_images/README.md

 Results from object detection and image classification tasks will be used to inform future large-scale image processing and user features for EOLv3 images.

 ## Getting Started
 Except for .py files, all files in this repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html) (Google Colaboratory, "a free cloud service, based on Jupyter Notebooks for machine-learning education and research").
 Using Colab, everything runs entirely in the cloud (and can link to Google Drive) and no local software or library installs are requried.
-Working in the cloud also makes it easier to collaborate if multiple users are on different operating systems.
+Working in the cloud also makes it easy to collaborate if multiple users are on different operating systems.

 ## References
 * [AlexeyAB 2020](https://github.com/AlexeyAB/darknet).
 Darknet.
 GitHub.